RxSwiftCommunity/RxGesture/README.md

 ## TODO

 - can use help about adding tests - UI tests aren't my strongest side
-- make pr to rxcocoa to add native support for rx.event to `NSGestureRecognizer` and remove the implementation from this repo
+- make pr to RxCocoa to add native support for rx.event to `NSGestureRecognizer` and remove the implementation from this repo

 ## Thanks